 Hanging is a space saver and a perfect way to dry a large oregano harvest.
 Depending on the weather, it should take less than two weeks.
 Don't leave your oregano (or any herbs) hanging for too long.
 They can become too dry, lose flavor, and collect a lot of dust.

 Fresh oregano is a well-loved cooking herb.
 It is used in Italian cooking and known by most children as "the pizza herb."
 It also makes an appearance in many Mexican and Spanish dishes.
 Here are more specific ways to use oregano in your cooking.

 - Oregano is particularly useful in any tomato-based dish.

 - It is perfect for seasoning pasta dishes and most foods that contain olive oil.

 - Whole sprigs of oregano and rosemary can be placed in steamer water for seafood along with a few large leaves of basil.
 It gives shrimp a lovely herbal flavor.

-- You can even add oregano to canned soups for a little extra flavor during lunch or on one of those lazy dinner nights.
+- Add oregano to canned soups for a flavor boost during lunch or on one of those simple dinner nights.

 What parts of the oregano plant are edible?

 All parts are edible, but it's typical to eat the leaves of an oregano plant.